katiesaund/brad_website/content/home/about.md

 # Biography

-Brad Saund is a PhD candidate in the Dmitry Berenson Lab at the University of Michigan.
-His research interests include manipulation, path planning, and teleoperation.
+I'm a PhD candidate in the ARM Lab at the University of Michigan.
+I study robotic manipulation, path planning, localization, and teleoperation.